Group actions on Polish spaces: Results

 Then our construction is done by transfinite induction Theorem.
 Let us observe that the following sets

-fulfills assertion of this Theorem because $A\subset HA\subset D^c$.
+fulfill assertion of this Theorem because $A\subset HA\subset D^c$.
 So, the proof is finished. \end{proof}

-With a little more afford we can prove the analogous theorem in the case when the set of all orbits is small and those orbits are $I$-measurable subsets of $X$ (which means that belong to the $\sigma$-algebra $\scr{B}[I]$ generated by sets which are Borel or belongs to the ideal $I$).
+With a little more effort we can prove the analogous theorem in the case when the set of all orbits is small and those orbits are $I$-measurable subsets of $X$ (which means that belong to the $\sigma$-algebra $\scr{B}[I]$ generated by the sets which are Borel or they belong to the ideal $I$).
 Namely, we have the following result.